Step one THINK

 Step two WONDER

-- Make a list or a quick sketch of all the possible ideas you could make.
-Don't just have one idea, think of all the possibilities before you settle on one final thing to make.
+- Make a quick list or sketch of all the things you could make.
+Don't just settle on one idea; aim for at least three options then choose the best.

-- Playing with different materials can give you ideas.
-Experiment with 2D, 3D, photo, film, sounds or words.
+- Experiment with 2D and 3D materials, photos, film, sounds or words.
 You can make art from anything - use whatever you have around you.
-These short films might help.

 - Think about scale - what's the biggest or smallest thing you could make?

 - Take a look at all your experiments and decide which one is most interesting, exciting or important to you.
 Which ones are least successful and why?
-It might help to chat to a friend again and compare what you've done.
+Chat to a friend and compare what you've done.

 Step three CREATE